Outdoor Furnace: How To Take The Water Sample

 1. Follow all necessary safety precautions.
 See your Owners Manual for complete instructions.
-Taking a water sample while the furnace water is hot is DANGEROUS!
-Please be careful.
-It is safest to allow the furnace to cool before taking the water sample so please use common sense.
-(End of disclaimer!)
+Taking a water sample while the outdoor wood furnace water is hot is DANGEROUS!
+It is safest to allow the outdoor boiler to cool before taking the water sample so please use common sense.

 4. To do this, open the drain valve in the bottom rear of the water jacket and drain approximately 5-10 gallons of water from the furnace, or until the water runs clear, whichever occurs last.